 The Princess Ljubica’s Residence is one of the most important historical buildings in Belgrade.
-Built in 1830, it had all characteristics of the Serbian-Balkan style houses.
+Built in 1830, it certainly had all characteristics of the Serbian-Balkan style houses.
 It is also among the most preserved examples of the civil architecture from the first half of the 19th century Belgrade.
 It was a luxurious court of the Serbian ruling Obrenović dynasty.

 After the expulsion of the Obrenović dynasty from Serbia in 1842, over the next 130 years, the building housed various state institutions.
 But, the Belgrade city authorities decided to transform it into a museum in the 1970s, in accordance with its historical and artistic values.
 Thus, after the restoration and reconstruction in 1980, the Princess Ljubica’s Residence became part of the Belgrade City Museums.